hyperledger-solang/solang/docs/language.rst

 Mappings
 ________

-Mappings are a dictionary type, or a hashmap.
+Mappings are a dictionary type, or associative arrays.
 Mappings have a number of
 limitations:

 - it has to have to be in contract storage, not memory